Become a Zoollower, now with 3x2 for the first members. Find out here!

 DID YOU KNOW ...

-This species of tortoise is very long-lived.
-His life expectancy can reach 62 years.
+This species of turtle is very long-lived.
+Its life expectancy can reach 62 years.

 Covid Info